Sports + martial arts page

 Boxing:

 I moved to Paraparaumu at the start of my 5th form year, tried a few things, and ended up doing boxing.
 I would have preferred kick boxing, but I didn’t click with the new club.
 I ended up doing plain old boxing for about 8-9 months.
 The club was a little run down and a bit rugged, but otherwise pretty cool.
 It was run out of a storage lockup unit on 15 Manchester Street, Paraparaumu.
 It’s beside the glass repair shop, close to the old Fonterra factory.
+It was the size of a two car garage - they had a double sized unit.
+They would just open one of the doors and the gym was inside.
 I did a lot of bag work, some practice with the focus mitts, and sparring.
 As well as some miscellaneous stuff with medicine balls etc. We did a lot of sparring.
 It was the sort of club where they encouraged us to jump in the ring fairly early on, even if all you could do at first was jab with your left, parry (or guard) with your right right and circle to the left (note: there are some clubs who won’t let you spar until you’ve been practising for three months!
 It wasn’t that type of club).
 That’s well we were allowed to do at first.
 I improved a lot while I was there.
 By the time I quit boxing, I felt that I was fairly comfortable in the ring, and basically competent in sparring.
 I used to practise a lot of shadow boxing at home as well.
 I also practised a lot of jump rope at home.
 Jump rope is a fantastic form of training and it is great for both the health and strength of the feet and ankles, as well as cardiovascular fitness.
 Which is important, because boxing is a tough sport that requires a fair bit of cardio.
 I practised interval training with jump rope, usually three sets of three minutes, to imitate the length of time in the ring.
 Bag work is also a good form of cardiovascular training that improves overall conditioning.

 Boxing was fun, but it was a long time ago.